Keyboard shortcuts

 • When you need a stable, well-documented format with broad ecosystem support

-Note: For Schema Registry integration with Avro encoding (planned), schema handling will move to the encoding layer where schema IDs are embedded in the wire format.
+Note: When using Avro encoding with Schema Registry, schema handling is at the encoding layer — schema IDs are embedded in the Confluent wire format.

 CloudEvents